paytoncarter14/instructions/tree-inference.md

 # Download pipeline and load Nextflow/Apptainer

-You only need to do these steps once.
+:exclamation:***You only need to do the steps in this section once.***:exclamation:

 This downloads the pipeline.

 ```
 git clone https://github.com/paytoncarter14/nf-core-treeinference
 ```

-This loads Nextflow and Apptainer from the supercomputer module library and makes sure they are loaded every time you login.
+This loads Apptainer from the supercomputer module library and saves it so you don't need to load it every time.

 ```
 module load apptainer
-module load nextflow
 module save
 ```

+Download and install Nextflow by following the instructions at the top of this website (the box with three steps): <https://www.nextflow.io/>

 # Run pipeline